sttoracle/ORACASB/README.md

 ___
 Oracle CASB Cloud Service generates a ticket in the Incidents section of the console whenever it detects a behavioral anomaly.
 Administrators also can create incident tickets manually.
 #### **STEP 1**: Finding an targeting an Incident in the Incidents Page for remediation.
-Select one of the SalesForce Security Control related incidents and click the "*remediate*" icon
+Select one of the Salesforce Security Control related incidents and click the "*remediate*" icon

 ![](images/CASB/click_remediate.png)

 #### **STEP 2**: Review and remediate the incident
 Oracle CASB Cloud Service will open a dialog box with the details of the incident.
 For security control, related incidents you'll notice an actual value and a recommended value that is prescribed by the current active security control baseline.
-For services, such as SalesForce, that provide APIs to affect the recommended configuration changes in the target service you'll have an option to perform an "*Auto Remediation*" you can also select to perform a "*Manual Remediation*”.
+For services, such as Salesforce, that provide APIs to affect the recommended configuration changes in the target service you'll have an option to perform an "*Auto Remediation*" you can also select to perform a "*Manual Remediation*”.
 We'll do a manual remediation in this exercise since we've already demonstrated an "*Auto Remediation*" in a previous exercise.

 ![](images/CASB/manual_remediation.png)

 Supply a description in the "*Reason*" text area of what actions you performed to resolve the incident and click the "*Resolve Incident*" button.